xuankimtran/docs-1/pages/katalon-analytics/docs/agents.md

 ## Prerequisites
 1. An agent executable file (e.g., **cli-macos-x64** for MacOS).

-2. A start script (`start.sh` for MacOS/Linux, `start.bat` for Windows)
+2. A start script (`start.sh` for MacOS/Linux, `start.bat` for Windows).

 > Download Agents and start scripts [here](https://github.com/katalon-studio/katalon-agent/releases).

 3. An agent configuration file downloaded in TestOps.

-> To start an agent, you need to put 3 files (executable, config and start script) in the same directory.
+> To start an agent, you need to put 3 files (executable, an agent configuration and start script) in the same directory.

-## Setup and start an Agent
+## Download an agent configuration file

 1. In Katalon TestOps, go to your project and select **TestOps CI** > **Agent Setup**.